Here comes Chicago PMI ...

-At 9:45 a.m.
-ET, we’ll get the latest reading on manufacturing activity in the Midwest.
+The latest reading on manufacturing activity in the Midwest is set for release at 9:45 am ET.

-The Chicago purchasing manager’s index is estimated among economists at 53.0 for September, down from 54.4 in August.
+The Chicago manufacturing PMI is expected to come in at a reading of 54.5 in August, down slightly from the 54.7 reading in July, but still indicating expansion in manufacturing activity in the Midwest through the summer.

-Earlier this year, manufacturing slumped into contraction (indicated by an index reading below 50).
+Over the last few weeks, manufacturing surveys from various regions of the US have been a bit mixed, so we’ll be looking to see whether the Midwest — which took a big hit during winter — did any better this month.

 Business Insider Emails & Alerts